Stopping by Woods on a Snowy Evening

 I was not surprised when this Chinese man asked me what the poem meant.
 The Chinese are materialists.
 This life is all they have and they are told to live it not as an individual for themselves, but for the State, in this case, for China and for the communist government.
 That is why they have no compunctions about stealing intellectual property – it is for China and not one’s individual profit.
 Their worldview is exactly opposite from ours.
 Secular humanism is not about individuals; it has no afterlife; if you want to live, you do it all now.

 This poem is evidence that Christianity, with the imprimatur of the Judeo-Christian God, informed America.
 Here we are uniquely individual, all with a plan from God for our lives.
 That is the woods.
 It is dark and deep.
 It must be personally searched out, appreciated and followed.
 You don’t find God’s plan for your life in or through a group.
 It is not about an idea, or an ideal – it is only about you and God.
 What does He want?
 Where does He want you to go?
 Or not.

-It is appropriate that we do our New Years resolutions at a time of the year when it is cold and dark, and when we are forced to stay indoors for a while.
+It has been a long hard winter and many of us contemplated in the cold and dark the change in our lives and where we are going now.
 The frenetic lifestyle of summer, the business of fall and the growth of spring do not fit in with a blanket of white snow on which to write one’s plan.
 That clean sheet tells us the past is not to intrude into today or tomorrow.
 As the song from Frozen says, we must let it go.
 God wants us to keep our eyes forward, in hope and anticipation.

 Many miles stretch on ahead.
-There is no better New Year’s resolution than that – to keep those promises we made to ourselves, to God and to our country.
+There is no better future resolution than that – to keep those promises we made to ourselves, to God and to our country.